arkitoure/PGP/0058_Grant_Allocation_Physis_Labs_BP25_P1.md

 ## Summary

 This proposal represents the operational funding necessary to achieve pre-Breakpoint objectives defined in the DAO’s valuation and readiness roadmap.
-Phase 1 focuses on ensuring that the Physis ecosystem presents a **complete, investor-validated technology loop** — from Persona to SmartSpot to SYNCRAL to ASTRALIS — as well as the visual, regulatory, and industrial foundation expected of a world-class technology product.
+P1 focuses on ensuring that the Physis ecosystem presents a **complete, investor-validated technology loop** — from Persona to SmartSpot to SYNCRAL to ASTRALIS — as well as the visual, regulatory, and industrial foundation expected of a world-class technology product.

-This proposal seeks approval to allocate **25,000 USDC** from the DAO’s Reserve Treasury to **Physis Labs** for **Breakpoint Objectives Phase 1**, a focused operational and strategic initiative leading up to **Breakpoint 2025 (UAE)**.
+This proposal seeks approval to allocate **25T USDC** from the DAO’s Reserve Treasury to **Physis Labs** for **Breakpoint Objectives P1**, a focused operational and strategic initiative leading up to **Breakpoint 2025 (UAE)**.
 Funding will be used to execute key preparations in production, ecosystem integration, and partnership visibility.

 ---